 Companion Modules

-In Flix every enum and type class declaration is associated with a companion module.
+In Flix every enum and trait declaration is associated with a companion module.

 Enum Companions